 FEDERAL APPROVAL must be granted before this legislation can get underway.
 The Board must submit its proposal for the program to the Internal Revenue Service and the Department of Labor in advance to request that contributions to the trust will be able to be pre-tax, and that the Trust will not be subject to ERISA.
 Other states such as Illinois and Massachusetts have started down this road, so it’s not a completely new proposal.

-YOU HAVE A CHOICE!
+EMPLOYERS HAVE A CHOICE!
 Whether or not the California Secure Choice Retirement Savings Trust is ever implemented, companies that sponsor their own retirement plan will be exempt from the rules that it imposes.
 So you have a choice: do nothing, and end up with a state-run retirement plan, or establish your own retirement plan.
 You can let the state make the rules, or you can set up a plan that suits your needs and the needs of your employees.
 You can let the state invest your retirement savings, or you can establish an investment mix that you control.